Wills, Trusts & Probate

 How long do I have to file a trust contest in California?

-What should I do if I receive a notice of a trust contest?
+What should I do if I receive notice of a trust contest?

 Can a trust be changed after the grantor's death?

-What are the costs associated with a trust contest?
+What are the costs involved in a trust contest?